 I only really take issue with the last part about how women will interpret this list because I think you give women too little credit here.
 I don't think I'm doing the thing where I'm trying to invalidate the entire framework by objecting to one section, and there's plenty I don't relate to while still understanding the broader picture you're painting, but I do recognize that I'm thinking about women who are more like me and other women on Substack whose personal "exceptions" to this list are about truth-seeking over emotional comfort and many things you explain women would not like.
 And the entire previous section basically explains why women as a population might be more inclined to react this way.
 Maybe I just talked myself out of disagreeing here.

-I think for someone skeptical to properly understand this, you have to take your personal disbelief or lack of participation in such status games and accept that you might be exceptional in this regard and treat it only as a generalization, recognizing that everyone will be an exception to something, and sometimes that's you, and still, the broader observation can still be largely correct.
-And also maybe scale down when mapping it to your own life or it will read like it's written for high status men only instead of (theoretically, anyway) everyone and cause unnecessary resentment that blocks understanding.
+I think for someone skeptical to properly understand this, they have to take their personal disbelief or lack of participation in such status games and accept that they might be exceptional in this regard and treat it only as a generalization, recognizing that everyone will be an exception to something, and sometimes that's you, and still, the broader observation can still be largely correct.
+And also maybe scale down when mapping it to their own life or it will read like it's written for high status men only instead of (theoretically, anyway) everyone and cause unnecessary resentment that blocks understanding.

 "Women conclude that some of the model may be descriptively accurate, but allowing it to harden into shared explanation threatens safety, dignity, and social stability."